encode/uvicorn/docs/index.md

 > **_NOTE:_**  Using Uvicorn's formatter gives us access to the terminal colors and proper formatting

-After you have configured the logging file above you can use it progromatically as seen below
+After you have configured the logging file above, you can use it programmatically as seen below:

 ```python
 # main.py